 - You will write, and you will have deadlines to meet.
 (And you will learn how to make time for your writing.)

-- You will have a quarterly one-on-one editorial meeting with your book coach.
+- You will have regular one-on-one editorial meetings with your book coach..

 - You will attend monthly writing workshops designed especially for Authors Lab writers, and have discounted access to all of Charlotte Lit’s workshops.
 (See below for a list of planned workshops.)